marcornett/100-days-of-code/log.md

 ### Day 29: December 8, 2020

 **Today's Progress**: Just covered more in Django today.
 Studying through past concepts to solidify learning.

 **Thoughts:** Django has some weirdness to figure out when it comes to making a model.
 It can be sort of confusing on how a table is being made in the database when it comes to relating one model to another via foreign keys or one to many relationships.

 ### Day 30: December 9, 2020

 **Today's Progress**: Picking up studies with Ruby.
 Also, studied PostgreSQL.
 Making databases and tables, modifying information.

 **Thoughts:** Ruby is still feeling similar to Python.
 So far the only difference is a little in the syntax of if else statements.
 Also this use of an unless operator.

 ### Day 31: December 10, 2020

 **Today's Progress**: Working with Haslib in Python to generate and validate keys.

 **Thoughts:** Seems a little familiar to NPM package I used before so I understand the concept.
 Just need to figure out I will handle it in Python.

+### Day 32: December 11, 2020

+**Today's Progress**: More Haslib research.

+**Thoughts:** Not finding the right info here.
+Sort of using the same module but not solving the issue with the function for verification.
+It can't receive any parameters.

+### Day 33: December 12, 2020

+**Today's Progress**: Covered more in Python with Haslib.

+**Thoughts:** Might have to go different way with validation.

+### Day 33: December 12, 2020

+**Today's Progress**: Today I'm learning more about Ruby.
+Soon I'll get into loops and iterators.

+**Thoughts:** Learning a little about checking for info in strings and replacing characters.